 - Slope the majority of the Northwest marine bioregion consists of either continental slope or continental shelf.
 Biological productivity is reliant upon seasonal changes in the strength of surface and subsurface currents. - Shelf sediment plains that are swept by strong tidal currents and are subject to large influxes of suspended sediment and freshwater, particularly during the wet season.
 Support diverse infaunal communities that play a key ecological role by contributing to nutrient cycling and sediment turnover (bioturbation) at the local scale.
 Low abundance of crustaceans, echinoderms and sessile epifauna are expected. - Banks/shoals elevated features with a relatively high proportion of hard substrate that support patches of moderately dense octocoral and sponge gardens which in turn provide habitat for other epifauna and cryptofauna.
 Banks support high numbers of epifaunal species.
 Infaunal species richness is moderately high in bank sediments.
 Very few macroalgae (including Halimeda) or reef-forming hard corals were recorded.
-Carbonate banks and shoals occur predominantly in the JBG (Baker et al., 2008), with the Glomar Shoals and Rowley Shoals situated within the NWS region.
-Many shoals identified within the socio-economic EMBA are also found offshore in the NT region including the Timor Sea (see Table 5.2 and Figure 5.24). - Basin low-relief expanses of unconsolidated sediment, and the available biological data suggests that these habitats are dominated by infauna with limited epifauna. - Canyons the canyons on the slope of the Argo Abyssal Plain and Scott Plateau and to the north of Scott Reef (in the NWMR) are a unique seafloor feature associated with small periodic upwellings that enhance biological productivity and aggregations of marine life (DEWHA, 2008b).
+Carbonate banks and shoals occur predominantly in the JBG (Baker et al., 2008), with the Glomar Shoals and Rowley Shoals situated within the NWS region. - Basin low-relief expanses of unconsolidated sediment, and the available biological data suggests that these habitats are dominated by infauna with limited epifauna. - Canyons the canyons on the slope of the Argo Abyssal Plain and Scott Plateau and to the north of Scott Reef (in the NWMR) are a unique seafloor feature associated with small periodic upwellings that enhance biological productivity and aggregations of marine life (DEWHA, 2008).
 The tributary canyons of the Arafura Depression located in the NMR are a key ecological feature (KEF) known to support both benthic and pelagic habitats including a diverse range of invertebrates (e.g., sponges, corals, sea anemones, tunicates, worms, crustaceans, brittle stars and feather stars). - Cliffs and coral reefs within the EMBA, offshore coral reefs include Ashmore reef and Hibernia Reef, Cartier Island, Browse Island, the Vernon Islands, with many other islands in coastal waters supporting fringing coral reefs.
-Submerged cliffs and coral reefs of the Kimberley and atolls and reefs on the edge of the continental shelf support a high diversity of benthic filter-feeders and producers.
+Submerged cliffs and coral reefs of the Kimberley and atolls and reefs on the edge of the continental shelf support a high diversity of benthic filter-feeders and producers. - Deep/hole/valley dominated by flat soft sediment expanses.
+Support low-moderate numbers of epifaunal species and include many debris-swept channels, which in places expose small patches of underlying rock that support moderate densities of sessile animals. - Tidal-sandwave/sand bank high disturbance, soft substrate, limited biota.

-- Deep/hole/valley dominated by flat soft sediment expanses.
-Support low-moderate numbers of epifaunal species and include many debris-swept channels, which in places expose small patches of underlying rock that support moderate densities of sessile animals. - Tidal-sandwave/sand bank high disturbance, soft substrate, limited biota. - Pinnacles limestone pinnacles of the of the Bonaparte Depression are thought to be associated with enhance local biological productivity due to the movement of water around these features to facilitate mixing of nutrients and sediments.
-Associated communities include sessile benthic invertebrates including hard and soft corals and sponges (DEWHA, 2008b).
+Pinnacles - limestone pinnacles of the of the Bonaparte Depression are thought to be associated with enhance local biological productivity due to the movement of water around these features to facilitate mixing of nutrients and sediments.
+Associated communities include sessile benthic invertebrates including hard and soft corals and sponges (DEWHA, 2008).